nickzren/atav/doc/ATAV_COLLAPSING_ANALYSIS_WORKFLOW.md

 ```

 #### Cohort Pruning
-This step is run on the full cohort, before clustering.<br>
 The `--ped-map` option creates the full ped file, which is required for the next steps.<br>
 `--kinship` triggers KING to find relationships and then [a python script](https://github.com/igm-team/atav/blob/11f304bf337689ba454467bcb109018f2d4ee311/lib/run_kinship.py) to remove related individuals.<br>
 Finally, `--flashpca-plink-pruning` runs PCA and removes outliers.